remeda/remeda/docs/src/content/v1-migration/zipWith.md

 # Runtime

+The order of parameters in the dataLast invocation has been flipped so that the second array to zip with is now the first parameter, and the zipping function is now the second param.

 The zipping function now takes 2 additional parameters: `index` - The index of the current element being processed in array, and `datum` - A 2-tuple of arrays the function was called upon (the same signature the callbacks the built-in